qouteall/immptl/docs/wiki/Portal-Attributes.md

 #### Whether to Render Yourself

-If false, you cannot see yourself from the portal.
+If false, you cannot see yourself (myself) from the portal.

 NBT tag: `doRenderPlayer`